tamartin9013/GUI-Final/README.md

 # GUI-Final
-This program is intended to store team member names in a derby database.
+This program is intended to store team member names and join dates in a derby database.